 01 of 07

-We all know that fresh juice makes the best drinks and that citrus are the most often used fruits in drinks.
-It is only logical, then, that we use fresh citrus whenever we can and the great news is that these are the easiest fruits to juice.
+Many of us can agree that fresh juice makes the best drinks.
+Citrus fruits like lemons, limes, and oranges are the most often used fruits in drinks.
+It is only logical, then, that we use fresh citrus whenever we can.
+The great news is that these are the easiest fruits to juice.

-In the following pages we will review the different ways and tools needed to get fresh juice from lemons, limes, oranges, even grapefruit.
-If it's a citrus fruit, you can juice it in minutes.
-Most of the techniques require a tool, though the majority of... those are inexpensive and store neatly in the bar or kitchen drawer.
+There is a number of different ways you can get fresh juice from a citrus fruit and it takes just a few minutes.
+Most of the techniques require a tool, though the majority of those are inexpensive and store neatly in the... bar or kitchen drawer.

-- Warm It - You will get more juice out of your citrus if you take them out of the refrigerator and allow them to warm to room temperature before juicing.
-Set fruits out for at least thirty minutes or, for a quick warm up, pop fruit in the microwave for 15-20 seconds.
+- Warm It - Allowing citrus to reach room temperature before juicing will significantly increase the juice yield.
+If you refrigerate fruit, set it out for at least thirty minutes.
+For a quick warm up, pop fruit in the microwave for 10 to 15 seconds.

 - Cut It - In almost every instance, you will simply need to cut the fruit in half.
-The only exception is for the squeeze, in which case a wedge works best.
+The only exception is when you need a "squeeze" of juice.
+In this case, a wedge works best.

 On average you can expect to get: